TomSpencerLondon/CV/README.md

 ## About

-After retraining to become a developer, at my current company Homeflow I have continued to deepen my interest and expertise in coding through a determined, enthusiastic and carefully considered approach.
-This mid-sized SAAS company has allowed me to work on APIs, Rails and RSpec testing on a broad code base.
-Lead developer, Bob Farrell, creator of [bpython](https://github.com/bpython/bpython) and keen [open source contributor](https://github.com/bobf?tab=repositories), has proven to be an excellent mentor and I have seized this opportunity to sharpen my craft.
-At Homeflow I have:
+Homeflow a midsized SAAS company I have:
+* worked with excellent mentors such as Bob Farrell, creator of [bpython](https://github.com/bpython/bpython) and keen [open source contributor](https://github.com/bobf?tab=repositories)
 * become responsible for our property feeds application which interacts with several property based APIs including Reapit.
 * upgraded our google analytics application to Rails 5.2.
 * worked in dev-ops with growing expertise in Ansible and Docker.
 * shared knowledge with recent new recruits.
-* continued to develop my coding and communication skills with outside projects and regular contribution to our weekly in-house code club (Fridays - 15.00).
+* develop edmy coding and communication skills with outside projects and regular contribution to weekly in-house code club.

 As a languages teacher and college lecturer I explored online learning systems and built electronic study resources for my own students, including a website and ran an after-school coding club.
 I am well-organised, inventive, experienced in team working and a good communicator.